-Types of legal structures in Colombia: A guide
+Types of legal Structures in Colombia: A Guide

 The most common types of companies in Colombia are:

-1. Simplified stock companies (SAS).
+1. Simplified stock company (SAS).

-2. Limited liability companies (LTDA).
+2. Limited liability company (LTDA).

-3. Corporations (SA).
+3. Corporation (SA).

 Each will be discussed in more detail below.

-Generally speaking, there is no minimum capital contribution required to incorporate a commercial company – this is set by the shareholders or partners.
+Generally speaking, there is no minimum capital contribution required to incorporate a commercial company in Colombia – this is set by the shareholders or partners.
 Following the liquidation of the company or capital reduction, foreign investments can easily be repatriated.
 Additionally, if certain capital requirements are met, investors are eligible to apply for a Migrant type of visa.
-The main steps to incorporate a company in Colombia include:

 • Formalization of company bylaws.